-We offer a wide range of enhancements to our curriculum such as Yoga, Music and Movement, Gardening Club, Sensory Explorers, Dough Disco, All Aboard and Storytellers.
-Parents will receive a handout for all enrichment groups that their child is participating in so that you can support, extend and consolidate this learning at home.
+We offer a wide range of enhancements to our curriculum such as Yoga, Music and Movement, Gardening Club, Sensory Explorers, Dough Disco and All Aboard.
+Parents will receive a handout for any intervention that their child is participating in so that you can support, extend and consolidate this learning at home.